Linden Row Inn

 🏨 hotel

-A row of Greek Revival townhouses built in the 1840s, now converted to a boutique hotel.
-Edgar Allan Poe courted his childhood sweetheart Elmira in the enchanted garden here.
+A row of Greek Revival townhouses from the 1840s, now a boutique hotel.
+Edgar Allan Poe reportedly courted his childhood sweetheart Elmira in the garden out back.

 👻

-The story begins with Charles Ellis, who purchased the property in 1816 and cultivated a formal garden renowned for its roses, jasmine, and the linden trees that would give the row its name.
-"In Poe's time, the whole block was a big garden surrounded by a brick wall, and everybody in the neighborhood would hang out there," explains Chris Semtner, curator at the Poe Museum.
-"It was filled with linden trees and roses.
-They say you could smell the roses from a block away."
-It was here that a young Edgar Allan Poe, living across the street with his adoptive parents John and Frances Allan at the Ellis home, played among the fragrant blooms with the Ellis children.
-More significantly, it was in this garden that teenage Poe first courted Sarah Elmira Royster, his "life-long love."
+A young Edgar Allan Poe, living across the street with his adoptive parents John and Frances Allan, played among the fragrant blooms with the Ellis children.
+More importantly, it was in this garden that teenage Poe first courted Sarah Elmira Royster, his "life-long love."
 The garden would later be immortalized in his 1848 poem "To Helen," with its evocative lines about "a thousand Roses that grew in an enchanted garden, Where no wind dared to stir, unless on tiptoe."

-Fleming James, a business partner of Ellis, purchased the land in 1839 and commissioned architect Otis Manson to design a row of townhouses.
+Fleming James purchased the land in 1839 and commissioned architect Otis Manson to design the row.
 The eastern five houses, known as Linden Square, were completed in 1847.
-Samuel and Alexander Rutherfoord added five more matching houses in 1853, creating a unified block of Greek Revival elegance with fluted Doric columns, English basements, and twelve-foot ceilings.
-Originally containing ten houses, two were demolished in 1922 for an office building.
+Samuel and Alexander Rutherfoord added five more in 1853.
+Originally ten houses, two were demolished in 1922.

-The property's connection to slavery is marked by the former slave dwellings that still stand behind the main structures—a reminder of the antebellum society that shaped Richmond before the Civil War.
+The property's connection to slavery is marked by the former slave dwellings that still stand behind the main structures.

 With its enormous rooms, winding staircases that "list charmingly toward the banisters," and antique furnishings from the 1800s, the inn has the atmosphere of a place where, as one visitor wrote, "you can easily imagine encountering a spectral vision in crinoline in an upstairs hallway or floating on the long, romantic veranda on a moonless night."
-The property is featured on the Phantoms of Franklin Ghost Tour, where guides share the haunted tales that have accumulated over nearly two centuries.
+The property is featured on the Phantoms of Franklin Ghost Tour.

 Preservationist Mary Wingfield Scott saved the remaining eight houses from demolition between 1950 and 1957, donating them to the Historic Richmond Foundation in 1980.
-The property was lovingly restored and opened as the Linden Row Inn in 1988.
-Today, the same linden trees that shaded Poe's enchanted garden still stand in the courtyard, their branches reaching toward windows behind which unknown spirits may still roam—searching, perhaps, for something lost in the mists of Richmond's storied past.
+The property was restored and opened as the Linden Row Inn in 1988.
+Today, the same linden trees that shaded Poe's garden still stand in the courtyard, their branches reaching toward windows behind which unknown spirits may still roam -- searching for something that cannot be named.

 Researched from 12 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.